drewbelf/drewbelf.github.io/research.md

 tags: research
 ---

-I am trained as a historical theologian

-## specialization & competency
-**areas of specialization**: historical theology, medieval theology, Franciscan theology, christology, medieval apocalypticism, theologies of history

-**areas of competence**: trinitarian theology, modern doctrine of God, eucharistic theology, secularism
+I am trained as a historical and systematic theologian, with specializations in the medieval period (particularly early mendicant theologies) and christology.
+I also have competencies in patristic theology, trinitarian theology, modern doctrines of God, medieval apocalypticism and Joachimism, and theologies of history.

 ## selected publications
 Of Shawn M. Colberg, *The Wayfarer’s End: Bonaventure & Aquinas on Divine Rewards in Scripture & Sacred Doctrine* (CUA Press, 2020), in *Nova et Vetera* (forthcoming).